RWS/ISHServer/README.md

 # ISHServer
-A PowerShell module to help automate installation of prerequisites for **SDL Tridion Docs** (SDL Knowledge Center Content Manager, LiveContent Architect, Trisoft InfoShare).
+A PowerShell module to help automate installation of prerequisites for **Tridion Docs** (Knowledge Center Content Manager, LiveContent Architect, Trisoft InfoShare).

 # Available ISHServer modules

+## ISHServer.15.2

+[ISHServer.15.2**](https://www.powershellgallery.com/packages/ISHServer.15.2/) is the specific module matching the prerequisite requirements of the **Tridion Docs 15.2** release.

+## ISHServer.15.1

+[ISHServer.15.1**](https://www.powershellgallery.com/packages/ISHServer.15.1/) is the specific module matching the prerequisite requirements of the **Tridion Docs 15.1** release.

 ## ISHServer.15